mozilla/thimble.mozilla.org/README.md

 Environment variables
 ---------------------

-there is a special file that is used for environment variables in lieu of actually setting these for development purposes.
+There is a special file that is used for environment variables in lieu of actually setting these for development purposes.
 The base file is
 ```env.dist``` and is self documented.
 Simply run through it and set your
 values accordingly.
 To use these values during development, copy this